 We strongly believe in the incarnational reality of Jesus, our God who became a man like us in order to bring new life to the world.
 We strive to model ourselves after him, “becoming all things to all people so that by all means we might save some.”
 (1 Cor.
 9:22) To us that means speaking the local language (Malagasy) and dialect (Antakarana) and partnering in works with the local Malagasy people that are formed in such a way as to be both recognizable and deeply challenging to the culture they live within.
 We work together to spread the Kingdom of God in Madagascar and bring the abundant life of Jesus to those who’ve never known it or even heard of it.

+Adam and Lora have lived and worked as missionaries in Madagascar since 2011.
 So far, we’ve completed intensive Malagasy language training in Madagascar and now use the Malagasy language to interact and develop relationships on a daily basis and to share the Good News of Jesus.
 We’ve also worked with YWAM Tamatave in Madagascar, participating in a church-planting Discipleship Training School, lived in a rural village, worked in health/sanitation development, and started multiple Christian fellowships among rural villagers who had never heard the Good News of Christ before.
 We contributed a small part to the work of the YWAM Tamatave team, who have started over 45 churches and 30 rural clinics, all of which are led and managed by the villagers themselves.

 The current stage of our ministry is on the small island of Nosy Mitsio, where we’re leading a team to bring the first Gospel witness that the island has ever received.
 The Antakarana people are one of the least-reached tribal groups of Madagascar and historically resistant to outside influence.
 Our goal is to learn from them and to work alongside them with sustainable small-scale community development, sharing Jesus’s abundant life with them when they’re ready to receive it.
 Then, once received, we want to see the Antakarana people take ownership of the work of Christ among them and we want to be catalysts to a self-sustaining movement that will continue to multiply throughout Nosy Mitsio and throughout northern Madagascar.